yuyujunjun/RemoteViewer/README.md

-## Base Concept
+## Basic Concept

 The renderer, running on the server, receives the camera from the remote viewer and sends the rendering result to the remote viewer.

 On the other hand, the viewer, running on the client, receives the image from the remote renderer and sends the camera information.

-From the renderer, you can send images as a list, and the viewer will create multiple windows for displaying these images, with each window showing one image.
+From the renderer, you can send images as a list, and the viewer will create multiple windows to display these images, each showing one image.

 ![image-20240725191707531](Assets/image-20240725191707531.png)